 The common vocabulary is a wider concept that can be applied across a team - it is an extension of the “Ubiquitous Language” idea Eric Evans uses in his book Domain Driven Design.

 Interesting!
 I’d like to Talk More

-Sure, drop me a message.
+Sure, drop me a message using the contact form.
 I’m consulting at the moment and am keen to help software teams improve!